abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *excudunt ceras et mella tenacia fingunt.*

 - *hinc* as from now on, see notes.
-- *arte* literally with art, notes say skillyfully.
+- *arte* literally with art, notes say skillfully.

       From now on, I do not know with what sweetness, they cherish the nest and family, from now on they skillfully fashion fresh wax and mould clinging